Find the Best Tankless Water Heater Installation Contractors Near You

 What is a condensing tankless water heater?

-A condensing tankless water heater is a highly efficient type of tankless water heater.
-It re-uses waste heat to preheat the incoming cold water.
+A condensing tankless water heater is a more advanced type of tankless system.
+It recovers heat from the exhaust gases to preheat the incoming cold water.
 By capturing heat that would otherwise be lost, these units are able to boost efficiency.
 Condensing units are more efficient than non-condensing options but often require slightly more complex installation due to additional venting needs.

 Do tankless water heaters require venting?

-Yes, all tankless water heaters require venting to exhaust combustion gases safely..
+Yes, all tankless water heaters require venting Venting is crucial for safety.
 The type of venting required depends on the fuel type (gas or electric) and model of your tankless water heater:.
 Gas-fired systems need a vent pipe.
 A qualified technician will determine the appropriate venting method for your installation.

 What is the difference between an electric and a gas tankless water heater?